-- B5.1.1 When ready to start firing an event, the CRO calls the squad to the firing line.
-Specific instructions particular to the event being shot will be clearly and consistently announced.
-If there are mixed firearm types on the firing line, any differences in Event Conditions between them will be emphasised - B5.1.2 In the interests of achieving consistency and to avoid confusion among competitors, after the initial commands for loading and preparation (which are contained in the event conditions in Section C) all events will, as far as possible, have the same sequence of range commands: - a.
-After the initial commands for loading and preparation have been given, the CRO asks 'ARE YOU READY?' - b.
-Any competitor who is not ready or whose target is not in order will immediately raise their arm and call 'NOT READY'.
+- B5.1.1 When ready to start firing an event, the CRO calls the squad to the firing line instructions particular to the event being shot will be clearly and consistently there are mixed firearm types on the firing line, any differences in Event Conthem will be emphasised - B5.1.2 In the interests of achieving consistency and to avoid confusion among compafter the initial commands for loading and preparation (which are contained conditions in Section C) all events will, as far as possible, have the same sequencements: - After the initial commands for loading and preparation have been given, 'ARE YOU READY?' - Any competitor who is not ready or whose target is not in order will immediately raise their arm and call 'NOT READY'.
 The CRO will immediately state 'NOT READY CALLED' and then investigate and correct the difficulty (or direct an RO to do so) - c.
 When the difficulty has been corrected, or in the absence of a "NOT READY" call, the CRO calls 'STAND BY' and the targets turn away (if turning targets are in use) - B5.1.3 There is then a delay of between 3 and 7 seconds (this may vary in some events) - B5.1.4 When the targets start to face the firing line, or when an audible signal is given, firing may commence - B5.1.5 When the targets turn away, or when an audible signal is given, firing must cease immediately.
 Even if a competitor is about to let off a carefully aimed shot they must hold fire.
 The CRO will give the order "UNLOAD AND SHOW CLEAR", after which the ROs will check to make sure that all firearms are unloaded and holstered or cased.
 The ROs will then report their part of the range clear to the CRO.
 When all ROs have reported clear, the CRO will declare the range clear and give permission for ROs and competitors to go forward in order to score and replace targets as necessary